emdash/irpn/doc/style.md

   helperFunction : Arg -> HelperReturnType
 ```

-In fact, Idris 1 lets me do this.
-Sadly, Idris 2 is a *lot* more
+Sadly, Idris 2 is a *lot* more picky about indentation, and it won't
-picky about indentation, and it won't allow `in` or `where` to be
+allow `in` or `where` to be left-justified.
+So, I settled for these
-left-justified.
-So, I settled for this compromise with Idris 2.
+compromises with Idris 2:

 ### Idris 2 Style